gardener-attic/vscode-gardener-tools/README.md

 * `vscode-gardener-tools.landscapes`: Required configuration for garden landscapes
 * `vscode-gardener-tools.landscapes[].name`: Name of the garden cluster
 * `vscode-gardener-tools.landscapes[].gardenName`: Optional name of the corresponding (gardenctl) garden.
 Default: Name of the landscape
-* `vscode-gardener-tools.landscapes[].kubeconfigPath`: Path to the kubeconfig of the garden cluster
+* `vscode-gardener-tools.landscapes[].kubeconfigPath`: Path to the kubeconfig of the garden cluster.
+  * How to get the kubeconfig as regular project member: In the gardener dashboard, go to the `Members` section of your project and create a new service account.
+Afterwards you can download the kubeconfig of the service account.
 * `vscode-gardener-tools.landscapes[].dashboardUrl`: Gardener dashboard URL,
-* `vscode-gardener-tools.landscapes[].projects`: Optional list of projects (names) to be shown.
+* `vscode-gardener-tools.landscapes[].projects[]`: Optional list of projects (names) to be shown.
 However, you should specify this list if you do not have operator rights on the garden cluster or if you want to see only those projects.

 Example config settings.json:
 ```js